It’s the perfect keto meatloaf! Almond flour and parmesan add flavor and keep the juices in. The glaze is made with unsweetened ketchup.

-Since I wanted to keep this meatloaf recipe low carb and gluten free, I used almond flour in the mixture instead of breadcrumbs.
+Since I wanted to keep this keto meatloaf low carb and gluten free, I used almond flour in the mixture instead of breadcrumbs.
 The almond flour works beautifully to absorb the meatloaf juices, keeping them inside the meatloaf.
-The grated Parmesan also helps absorb juices.
-But if you don’t mind bread, go ahead and use breadcrumbs in this meatloaf recipe.
+The grated Parmesan also helps absorb juices and adds great flavor.

 Never bake a meatloaf in a loaf pan!

 It’s always best to bake a meatloaf on a large baking sheet, so that the outside can crisp up.
 If you bake your keto meatloaf in a loaf pan, it will bake inside its own juices, and won’t crisp up.

 How to keep meatloaf from being too dense

 One of the most important things you can do to keep the meatloaf tender and fluffy (not a brick!) is to handle it lightly.
 Mix just until everything is incorporated, and when you shape it into a loaf, be gentle.

 I have three tips for keeping meatloaf juicy:

 1. This meatloaf recipe uses lean (85/15) ground beef.
 This is the leanest you should go when making meatloaf.
 80/20 blend might be even better.
 Definitely avoid very lean ground beef when making keto meatloaf.
 A 93/7 blend is simply out of the question.